 •Practical Guide to Franchise Audit and Compliance Investigation; Ted Pearce, Fiona Burke, and Robert Zisk; American Bar Association Forum on Franchising Symposium 2005

-•Problems of System wide Interdependence; Ted Pearce and Joyce Kornbluh; American Bar Association Forum on Franchising 1996
+•Problems of System wide Interdependence; Ted Pearce and Joyce Kornbluh; American Bar Association Forum on Franchising, Phoenix, 1996

 •Franchise Disclosure and Registration in the 1990s; Ted Pearce and Richard Glass; American Bar Association Forum on Franchising 1992